maneaterrbug/lm_lol_worlds/deliverables/MVP.md

  ![](../initial_feat_eval.png)

 Plotted above are unique linear regression models trained on each of the two features (where we are using the engineered feature log_mileage) individually and then plotted against their actual x and y values.
 The R^2 for these models are 0.229 and 0.602, respectively.
+As we can see, there is some kind of correlation between these features and the price, but we still may struggle to accurately price the car using these separate models alone.

  ![](../y_v_y.png)